SOUTH DAKOTA RULES OF PROCEDURE IN CIRCUIT COURTS

 Source: SDC 1939 & Supp 1960, § 33.0807; SD RCP, Rule 4(d), as adopted by Sup.
 Ct.
 Order March 29, 1966, effective July 1, 1966; SL 1984, ch 144, § 1; 1986, ch 159; 1992, ch 60, § 2; 1993, ch 213, § 87.

-See Cal Code Civ Proc, § 411.
+See Cal Code Civ Proc, § 411.15-6-4(e).
+Substituted personal service of summons authorized.

 Service in the following manner shall also constitute personal service.
 If the defendant cannot be found conveniently, service may be made by leaving a copy at his dwelling house in the presence of a member of his family over the age of fourteen years or if the defendant resides in the family of another, with a member of such age of the family with which he resides.
 If the defendant is a private corporation and no general officer, director, managing agent, or other representative mentioned in § 15-6-4(d) as qualified to receive service can conveniently be found, service may be made on such corporation by leaving a copy at the place of business of such qualified person with any officer or employee over fourteen years of age.